broadinstitute/firecloud_developer_toolkit/README2.md

 While you are developing, you will have two different git repos on your development node: 1) FDT (this repo) for utilities, and 2) a task repo to hold your algorithms.
 While many of the utilites are embedded in Makefiles that live in the task repo, they are intended to be called via wrappers that live in FDT, and certain functionality like creating a new task and running Cromwell depends on utilities that live in FDT.

 The utilities rely on several environment variables being set correctly.
-These variables are set for you by the scripts, and all start with 'FDT_'.  `cd <fdt_root> && . fdtsetroot -s` as previously mentioned, both adds a pointer to the FDT repo to your current environment variables, as well as modifies .bashrc so that future shells will already be set up.  `. createnewrepo <path_to_new_task_repo>` and `. setrepodir [<path_to_existing_task_repo>]` creates a pointer to the task repo but leaves the algdir blank.  `. createnewtask <taskname>` and `. setalgdir [<fpath_to_task_dir>]` set the algdir, which is your current working task.
+These variables are set for you by the scripts, and all start with 'FDT_'.  `cd <fdt_root> && . fdtsetroot -s` as previously mentioned, both adds a pointer to the FDT repo to your current environment variables, as well as modifies .bashrc so that future shells will already be set up.  `. createnewrepo <path_to_new_task_repo>` and `. setrepodir [<path_to_existing_task_repo>]` creates a pointer to the task repo but leaves the algdir blank.  `. createnewtask taskname` and `. setalgdir [<fpath_to_task_dir>]` set the algdir, which is your current working task.
 This current working task is the implicit target of most of the crom tools, such as build and runcromwell.
 The pointers to the task repo and current task are _not_ stored in .bashrc, so you will need to run the `setalgdir` command each time you power up the VM or create a new shell.

 This framework currently assumes 1) you have sudo privileges that do not require a password re-prompt, 2) you are in the docker group,  3) you will be using the /opt directory for your development work, and 4) you are using a Linux rather than a BSD/Mac system.
 These assumptions are consistent with the Google VM setup described above.

-#### preliminary
+### Preliminary

 You should make sure key utilities are up to date, to avoid encountering odd bugs that noone cares about.
 ```